sunmingbao/calc/README.txt

 [EXAMPLES]

         The following are examples of valid usage.
-        To avoid expanding mechanism from shell, some operators are surrounded with "".
+        To avoid expanding mechanism from shell, some operators are surrounded with " or '.

                 calc 1 + 2
                 calc 1 - 3